 Opened in 1986, the Abell Library Center plays an essential role in the life of Austin College.
 Five librarians, an archivist, and six support staff guide the effective use of library resources.
 Services include an active instruction program with a special emphasis for incoming students as well as increased support for honors’ students engaged in writing a thesis.
 A reference librarian is available most day and evening hours.
 A tour of the library shows off our varied learning spaces.

 Austin College provides many technological resources to students, faculty, and staff to aid in their success.
 Computer labs across campus are available 24 hours a day.
 Users are likewise encouraged to connect their own computers via the wired or wireless networks.
 Information Technology Services provides support to resolve any computer problems that might arise.

-Charles Curtis, Interim Director of Information Technology
+Charles Curtis, Executive Director of Information Technology

 The Registrar’s Office at Austin College serves as the official academic interface for students and the College.
 Located on the first floor of the Caruth Administration Building, the office is the place to go to conduct any business related to coursework, credit, transcripts, and any other matters related to registering and taking classes at Austin College.

 Institutional research and assessment provides appropriate support to the reporting and assessment effort of the college and conducts research on issues that impact the goals of the college.